theamarks/theamarks/README.md

 ### 🪴 I'm interested in:

-Beautiful data viz, machine learning, AI, APIs, git, command line, webscraping, software development, geospatial analysis, scalable computing & more
+Beautiful data viz, machine learning, AI, git, software development, geospatial analysis, scalable computing & more

 ### 🗺️ I come from:

-A background in environmental science, water quality, and marine ecology research with plenty of muddy and fishy field experience.
+A background in environmental science, water quality, and marine ecology research with heaps of muddy and fishy field experience.

 <!--
 **theamarks/theamarks** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.